-Is there really a competition between the Galaxy Tab S6 and S6 Lite?
+How does the Galaxy Tab S6 Lite stack up against the Tab S6?

 Additionally, the Exynos 9610 has been paired with either 4GB or 6GB of RAM.
 As for storage, you'll get either 64GB with the 4GB model, or 128GB with the 6GB variant.
 As mentioned previously, the Tab S6 Lite does include a microSD card slot, which supports up to a 512GB card.

-While both the Tab S6 and S6 Lite have the same 7,040mAh battery, it's no secret that AMOLED displays are power-hogs.
+While both the Galaxy Tab S6 Lite vs Tab S6 have the same 7,040mAh battery, it's no secret that AMOLED displays are power-hogs.
 With the inclusion of a slightly smaller LCD panel, you'll be able to squeeze just a little bit more juice out of your tablet.

 Another huge benefit for potential Tab S6 Lite owners is the inclusion of a 3.5mm headphone jack.
 It's been predicted for years, and the writing was on the wall, but the headphone jack is a thing of the past.
 But not everyone has jumped on the Bluetooth train just yet, so including a headphone jack is a welcome addition.

-Which Tab S6 is for you?
+Samsung Galaxy Tab S6 Lite vs S6: Which Tab S6 is for you?

 We've not-so-slightly hinted at the fact that the Tab S6 is just a beast in every way.
 You'll get the same sleek design, a fingerprint scanner, a better camera system, and better performance across the board.

 That's not even taking into account the various features such as Samsung DeX, which can practically turn your Tab S6 into a laptop.
-It will be interesting to see if Samsung makes the new S Pen available as a separate purchase, but that's really the only place the Tab S6 falls short.
 Even with the same 7,040mAh battery being used in both, the Tab S6 has better optimization to squeeze out up to 18 hours of usage.

 The Tab S6 Lite is for those who are either coming from something like the Galaxy Tab S4 or those who don't want the "kitchen sink."
 It's budget-friendly, includes an S Pen, has a few useful accessories (i.e. Book Cover), and will perform well-enough for media consumption.
 With 12 hours of battery life, this should be more than sufficient to get through the day.
 With the LCD panel, this won't consume as much power, but you'll sacrifice quality in the process.
 Nonetheless, the Tab S6 Lite is a solid tablet for those who just want the basic Android tablet with an S Pen.